ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

       # We will fill in parameters here

+**Note:** The following sections will talk about each individual section and parameter we used to configure the GQ7, if you do not care, and just want to get things up running, skip to :ref:`combine_configuration`

-2.2- Configure the main port
+2.1- Configure the main port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GQ7 has two ports that can be connected to your robot using either a USB or serial connection.
 For more information on the ports available on the GQ7, see the `Main/Aux <https://files.microstrain.com/GQ7+User+Manual/user_manual_content/specifications/Main_Aux.htm>`_ page of the manual.